SanyeungWang/PML/README.md

 ```

 ## Testing
-We test while training to save best model.
+We test while training to save the best model.

 ## Experiment
 <div align="center">